5 Marketing tactics your sales team needs to meet quota

 Read the marketing content

 Your company has created so much content to lure in those prospects so you can have the warmest leads!
 The content that’s been created usually positions the product, making it easier for you to sell it.
 Take a line or two from the blog, webinar, podcast, or Instagram post to help your prospect understand how the product can be useful to them.
-Not only does reading the marketing content help you understand how to talk about the product, but it’s also a good way to keep up with industry trends
+Not only does reading the marketing content help you understand how to talk about the product, but it’s also a good way to keep up with industry trends.
+Utilizing a website’s chatbot is also a great way to know a business and learn more about its product.

 Utilize social media

 Depending on the industry you’re selling to, some social media platforms would be better to use than others.
 For instance, if you’re in the healthcare industry, Twitter is a great platform to utilize.
-If you plan to engage more audience, you can use Instagram, download lovely free photos, modify them and share about your company.
+If you plan to engage more audience, you can use Instagram, download lovely free photos, modify them with Picsart’s AI photo editing software, and share about your company.
 Developing a website is always a great idea; it does not require huge expenses if you have outsourced web design and SEO.
 If you’re in tech, LinkedIn is the best!
 Since LinkedIn is a professional networking site, it’s generally used by most sales professionals, no matter the industry.
-So if you haven’t started using social media to sell your company’s product, LinkedIn is a great place to start, plus they provide the tools to assist in creating leads and even export LinkedIn search results for sales outreach campaigns.
+So if you haven’t started using social selling for your company’s product, LinkedIn is a great place to start, plus they provide the tools to assist in creating leads and even export LinkedIn search results for sales outreach campaigns.
 You can also use a LinkedIn automation tool that allows you to automate such processes as sending invites and messages for a more efficient outreach process.

 Know the brand